AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/fastly-caching-is-not-working-on-magento-cloud.md

 ### X-Cache includes MISS

-If X-Cache is either HIT, MISS or MISS, MISS, enter the same curl command again to make sure the page wasn’t recently evicted from the cache.
+If X-Cache is either HIT, MISS or MISS, MISS, enter the same curl command again to make sure the page wasn't recently evicted from the cache.

 If you get the same result, use the curl commands and verify the response headers: